 - Position and promote their products

 - Understand how to motivate audiences to change their behavior

 - Engage new audience segments

 - Help non-profits and foundations find their “voice”

-The Can Manufacturers Institute (CMI) wanted to understand the motivations behind consumers’ packaging preferences to develop an effective communications strategy targeted to consumers and retailers.
+One example of our Motivation Research approach in action: The Can Manufacturers Institute (CMI) wanted to understand the motivations behind consumers’ packaging preferences to develop an effective communications strategy targeted to consumers and retailers.
 Read the case study here.

 - We were part of the strategic message-building team that helped the Children’s Health Insurance Program (CHIP) succeed in expanding the numbers of eligible people who enrolled to insure their children.
 Read more.